mussatto/mussatto.github.io/_posts/2016-09-30-golang-concatenate-right.markdown

 categories: golang channel programming
 ---

-In this post I will describe how to concatenate string in the "right" (performatic) way.
+In this post I will describe how to concatenate string in the right / more performatic way.

-The code will perform a loop that appends some information in the current string
+The code will perform a long loop that appends some information in the current string

 ### The Setup